 The region is best known for its remarkable quality of grapes, which is why Marsala is famous around the world for its sweet white wine, produced here since the 18th century.
 The sight of hill slopes laden with grapevines is common in the countryside around Marsala.

 Marsala holds its unique position historically, as it was the site of the Lilybaeum, which was an important battleground during the Second Punic Wars between the Romans and the Carthaginians.
 Lilybaeum, the forerunner of Marsala, was an important harbour and a walled city in the northernmost frontier of Carthage, the growing strength of which was seen by Romans as a threat due to the aggression of Carthaginian general Hannibal.
-However, only a few visible signs, such as the remains of its walls can be seen.

 An even more interesting place to visit is the Regional Architecture Museum Baglio Anselmi of Marsala, which is a part of the Lilybaeum Archaeological Park.
+This museum is housed in one of the old warehouses where Marsala wine was once produced.

 As a highlight the Museum features a Punic Warship, reconstruted from the ruins of a ship that was used in the First Punic War.
 There are also many other artefacts such as mosaics, pieces of ceramics and statues that tell you a lot about the history of Lilybaeum, and the region (the museum is located in a building that was once an important wine production centre).